 With a little time and several more steroid injections INTO MY EAR (I’m still a tad bitter about those) the church organ morphed into words I could recognize.
 But under it all there was – and still is – what I’ve come to call my internal jazz band.
 Mostly because – and I know this is an unpopular opinion – I

 The underlying constant is white noise.
 An endless seashell-held-to-the-ear whoooooshing sound.
 That noise fades in and out of my consciousness a dozen or a thousand times a day, depending on my levels of concentration, stress, and activity.
 I’m still learning how to ignore it.
 Which I can do for stretches of time, but then the rest of the ensemble kicks in with their beeps, dings, and the almost painful zaps of what sounds a lot like an old radio dial abruptly switching between stations.

 Sometimes the distorted sounds are so sharp I inadvertently wince.
 It always seems like it must be obvious to others but I’m beginning to realize it’s like when your eye twitches.
 It’s not nearly the outward spectacle it seems.

 Four years ago today, life got a lot quieter and a lot louder in the same moment.
 I woke up with a jazz band ear, illustrated by comic book sound effects.

-I’m blessed to join a lovely tribe of writers for Five Minute Friday.
+I wrote this as part of a lovely tribe of writers for Five Minute Friday.